Common Police Brutality FAQ’s

 What is Police Misconduct?

 We often hear the term “police misconduct”, but what exactly does it mean?
 Police misconduct occurs when an officer of the law acts in a manner that is beyond the scope of their abilities.
 In most cases, this equates to the use of “excessive force”, otherwise referred to as any action or measure taken by an officer than is considered unreasonable.
 Unreasonable force can include a wide range of incidents and actions, such as racial slurs, sexual harassment, and the infliction of unnecessary physical harm upon an individual.

-- Falsification of evidence
+- Destruction or misplacement of evidence

 What Will a Police Brutality Lawyer Aim to Do?

 Police brutality lawyers can help you defend your rights and claim proper compensation.
 It can be tricky to prove that you were indeed mistreated, as the police are entitled to use force if needed.
 Your case will be built against an officer who already knows the law and how to defend his actions best, so it helps to have someone on your side who knows the system and how to avoid any legal loopholes.